In this article

-Drug and alcohol abuse is – and always will be – a present issue in the United States.
-However, over the last decade, drug addiction spread across the country like the plague, leaving no state left unscathed.
-Although Hawaii is one of the only two remote states in America, this epidemic still found its way to the island.
 Most people identify The Aloha State as a captivating, picturesque vacation spot, and the perfect location for a relaxing getaway to escape reality.
-However, residents of The Aloha State face the same challenges as most other states, and many of the residents are in need of help overcoming problems with substance abuse and addiction.
-Fortunately, Hawaii drug and alcohol treatment centers provide rehabilitation programs and therapies for people who have fallen into the world of drug or alcohol addiction and need help getting back on their feet.
+However, residents face the same challenges of substance abuse and addiction as most other states, and many of the residents are in need of help.
+Fortunately, Hawaii drug and alcohol treatment centers provide rehabilitation programs and therapies for people who have fallen into drug or alcohol addiction and need help getting back on their feet.

 Ready To Get Treatment?